COMBINE-lab/measuresmatter/paper/gene_models.md

 ### Union model

-The union model, implemented in HTSeq (cite) is also widely used.
+The union model, implemented in HTSeq [@anders2014htseq] is also widely used.
 In this model, a gene is constructed as the union of all exonic regions (Figure X).
 Note, the use of _union_ here is different than in the UI model.